vyos/vyos-documentation/docs/configuration/protocols/mpls.rst

   Use this command if you would like to set the TCP session hold time intervals.

+.. cfgcmd:: set protocols mpls ldp import ipv4 import-filter filter-access-list <access list number>
+.. cfgcmd:: set protocols mpls ldp import ipv6 import-filter filter-access-list6 <access list number>

+  Use these commands to control the importing of forwarding equivalence classes (FECs) for LDP from neighbors.
+This would be useful for example on only accepting the labeled routes that are needed and not ones that are not needed, such as accepting loopback interfaces and rejecting all others.

+.. cfgcmd:: set protocols mpls ldp export ipv4 export-filter filter-access-list <access list number>
+.. cfgcmd:: set protocols mpls ldp export ipv6 export-filter filter-access-list6 <access list number>

+  Use these commands to control the exporting of forwarding equivalence classes (FECs) for LDP to neighbors.
+This would be useful for example on only announcing the labeled routes that are needed and not ones that are not needed, such as announcing loopback interfaces and no others.

 .. cfgcmd:: set protocols mpls ldp export ipv4 explicit-null
 .. cfgcmd:: set protocols mpls ldp export ipv6 explicit-null